uni2growcm/visit-manager/README.md

 # Visit Manager - Internship Assignment
 ---
-Implement a REST service and a web application to visitors and their visits
+Implement a web application to visitors and their visits

 ## Terminology
 ---